Frequency Bands of Nova's Helium Miners

 ClodPi Pro hotspot (IN 865 MHz)

-The ClodPi Pro hotspot is a Helium-approved miner designed for the Indian market.
+The ClodPi Pro hotspot is a Nova Labs-approved miner designed for the Indian market.
 It operates in the 865 MHz frequency band and has Ethernet and WiFi connectivity in addition to its LoRa concentrator.
 It is supplied with a male RP-SMA 3.5dBi rubber duck antenna that attaches to a female RP-SMA port on the hotspot.

 LongAP Pro IoT hotspot (915/868 MHz - US/EU)

 The Long AP Pro is a IoT gateway that can support IoT connectivity via LoRa or cellular (4G/LTE) with Ethernet backhaul.
 There is also an optional GPS radio module.
-It is suitable for Helium mining and other LoRaWAN IoT networking as well as cellular IoT support.
+It is suitable for Nova's Helium mining and other LoRaWAN IoT networking as well as cellular IoT support.

 This is a professional caliber gateway which is designed for professional installation and management.
 It is powered by Power over Ethernet and designed for external installation.
 The LongAP Pro operates at 868 or 915 MHz.
 It carries internal GPS and cellular antennas and an external N connector LoRa antenna.
 A 3dBi LoRa antenna is supplied.